hyperledger/aries-rfcs/features/0734-push-notifications-fcm/README.md

 {
   "@type": "https://didcomm.org/push-notifications-fcm/1.0/device-info",
   "device_token": "<DEVICE_TOKEN>",
+  "device_platform": "<DEVICE_PLATFORM>",
   "~thread": {
     "thid": "<GET_DEVICE_INFO_UUID>"
   }
 }
 ```

-This message can be used by the notification-receiver to receive their device info, e.g. `device_token`.
+This message can be used by the notification-receiver to receive their device info, e.g. `device_token` and `device_platform`.
 If the notification-sender does not have this field for that connection, a `problem-report` MAY be used as a response with `not-registered-for-push-notifications`.

 #### Adopted messages